sjeruto/ARDC-Project/README.md

 ## LinkedIn scraper
-The LinkedIn scraper takes an input of the lobbyist employees' name, organisation and linkedin profile urls and scrapes those profiles and persists the data into the database
+The LinkedIn scraper takes an input of the lobbyist employees' name, organisation and linkedin profile urls and scrapes those profiles and persists the data into the database.
 #### Instructions to run the LinkedIn scraper
 - Locate the `ProfileUrls.xlsx` file in the root directory and open it
 - Insert the lobbyist employees' name, organisation name and the linkedin profile url